Yomguithereal/colifrapy/docs/logger.rst

 Class
 -----
 The Logger class is the voice of colifrapy.
-Its aim is to display feedback from your program into the console and to write it if necessary to a file for archive purposes.
+Its aim is to display feedback from your program into the console and to write it to a file if necessary.
 It may also feed on externalized strings written in a YAML file.

 Model Usage